benmvp/slides/2017/reactrally/fiber.md

 - Comparing Raw React 15, compiled React 15, and compiled React 16 beta 3
 - Latest Node 4, 6 & 8
 - Upcoming Node 8.3 RC shipped with high-performant V8 6.0 w/ Turbofan
-- Event with speed-ups, rendering to string is still sub-optimal:
+- Even with speed-ups, rendering to string is still sub-optimal:
   0. Server can't send out response until entire HTML is created, so browsers can't paint until `renderToString` is finished
   0. Server has to allocate memory for entire HTML string
   0. Single call to `renderToString` can dominate CPU